 In November, these absolutely gratis shows (or as they say in Spanish, “Entrada libre hasta completar aforo“) would continue with weekly recitals (usually Friday or Saturday) from two Peña Flamencas (aka flamenco cultural associations) from local flamencos that you do not normally get to see.

-This coming November, Peña Buena Gente (that started the weekly performances in October, along with Peña Tio Jose de Paula), continues with the last of its series “Otoño es Flamenco” with the must-see Los Moneos.
+This November, Peña Buena Gente’s “Otoño es Flamenco” (Autumn Flamenco) (that started the weekly performances in October) continues with the last of its series with the must-see Los Moneos (father and son).

-See below the flamenco show list in November in Jerez de la Frontera.
+See below the list of flamenco shows in November in Jerez de la Frontera.

 Although the shows are FREE, when you DO COME please do show your support to the artists and local clubs (Peña Flamencas) by purchasing some drinks, alcoholic or non, and maybe some snacks too.
 They are NOT expensive at all.
 One-euro-something can get you a sherry or a beer.